carmina-hatnean/Bugs/README.md

 **Description**

-When I trying to refresh the website this reloaded slow.
-The website resources are too large and this affects its performance.
+When I trying to reload the website the response time was low.
+The website's resources are too large and this affects its performance.

 **Steps to reproduce**